rraptor06/nonhost.ml/README.md

-# HOW TO USE NONHOST.ML WII U AGAIN IN 2025/2026 ?
+# HOW TO USE NONHOST.ML WIIU AGAIN IN 2025/2026 ?
 - Original NON-HOST IP: 51.91.56.16
 - New IP: 192.168.1.4